“An utterly charming cozy fantasy! Whimsical, heartfelt, and impossible not to fall in love with.”

 A tale of self-discovery in the magical world of a traveling tavern with singing mushrooms, a chain smoking toad and one dangerously handsome bard.

-Cordelia Salivund has been longing for something more than her mundane job.
-After a fateful walk in the woods, she stumbles upon the Traveling Troglodyte, a magical tavern from another realm, discovering she is a druid.
+Cordelia Salivund wonders if her life will ever amount to anything more than being a professional emailer.
+She gets her answer when a walk in the woods leads her to the door of the Traveling Troglodyte, a sentient, traveling tavern from another realm, discovering she is a druid.

 Self-Discovery